BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ### Perks

- - Perks are locked behind attribute levels.
-The first row of perks in each tree needs that attribute at **4**.
-The next rows need **9**, **15** and **20**.
- - Attributes start at 3.
-If you left an attribute at 3 in character creation, you can't buy any of its perks until its skill reaches rank 3.
-That only takes a few kills.
+ - **You still get perk points.** Every time you level up you get a perk point, the same as the base game.
+You just don't get an attribute point anymore.
+ - **Spend them like normal.** Perks work the same as the base game.
+Each perk tree belongs to one attribute, and the stronger perks need that attribute higher.
+The game shows what each perk needs.
+ - **If a perk is locked, raise its attribute.** Use the skill tied to that attribute and the attribute goes up on its own.
- - Perk points you can't spend yet are saved until you can.
+ - **Points you can't spend yet are saved** until you can use them.

 <Details>
 <summary>Where Perk Points Come From</summary>